 Dentists will help you maintain your natural teeth for as long as it’s feasible for the simple reason your natural teeth are the best thing for your oral health.
 Which is why root canal therapy is carried out.

-Throughout your root canal treatment, the team at Coastal Dental Care will ensure every possible step is taken to make you feel comfortable and at ease.
-We will make certain all of your questions and queries are answered and that we work together as a team to preserve your teeth.
+Throughout your root canal treatment, our team will try to ensure to make you feel comfortable.
+We will make certain to answer all of your questions.
+We will work together as a team to preserve your teeth.

+It is normal to feel discomfort in the area around the tooth for a couple of days following treatment.
 Depending on the severity of your treatment, your tooth may require a dental crown, which will help to maintain the strength and structure of your tooth.
 Generally, your dentist will recommend this extra restorative work once they know how much needs to be carried out on the tooth to save it.